alelippo/stsc/README.md

 Last modified: 26/02/2025 by Alessandro Filippo

 >> Reference:
->>  D.Bertaccini, L.Chiricosta, A.Filippo (filippo@mat.uniroma2.it).
+>>  D.Bertaccini(bertaccini@mat.uniroma2.it), L.Chiricosta(luigi.chiricosta@irccsme.it), A.Filippo (filippo@mat.uniroma2.it).
 "Source-to-sink communicability: a new centrality measure for DAGs", xxxx
 >>